-The 'Battle of the Santa Cruz Islands', sometimes known as the '3rd Battle of the Solomon Sea', was the fourth aircraft carrier battle fought between the Japanese and Americans in the Pacific War (25/27 October 1942).
+The 'Battle of the Santa Cruz Islands', sometimes known as the '3rd Battle of the Solomon Sea', was the fourth aircraft carrier battle fought between the Japanese and American naval forces in the Pacific War (25/27 October 1942).

 In an attempt to drive the Allied forces from Guadalcanal and nearby islands of the Solomon islands group and thereby bring to an end the stalemate that had prevailed since September 1942, the Imperial Japanese army planned a major ground offensive on Guadalcanal for 20/25 October 1942.
 In support of this offensive, and with the hope of engaging Allied naval forces, a force of Japanese aircraft carriers and other major warships moved into a position to the south-east of the southern part of the Solomon islands group, a location from which the Japanese naval forces hoped to engage and decisively defeat any Allied (primarily US) naval forces, especially carrier forces, which responded to the ground offensive.
 The Allied naval forces also hoped to meet the Japanese naval forces in battle, with the same objectives of breaking the stalemate and decisively defeating their opponent.